Xenion1987/ansible-playground/README.md

 > **This step will be executed automatically by starting the DevContainer**

 Starting the DevContainer will execute the script [post-create-command.sh](./.devcontainer/scripts/post-create-command.sh).
 Feel free to modify it to fit to your favorite tools and configs.

+## Contributing

+This repository is [`pre-commit`](https://pre-commit.com/) enabled.
+Before commiting, all changes will be checked by pre-commit-hooks defined in [.pre-commit-config.yaml](./.pre-commit-config.yaml). [`pre-commit`](https://pre-commit.com/) will be installed inside the devcontainer.

+Before doing a `git commit`, you should run `pre-commit run --all-files` to run checks and fix mentioned warnings/errors.